geronimus1/softwareengineerguide/README.md

 4. [https://www.shecancode.io/blog/my-software-engineer-roadmap-by-joana-carneiro](https://www.shecancode.io/blog/my-software-engineer-roadmap-by-joana-carneiro)
 5. DDD - [link](https://khalilstemmler.com/articles/domain-driven-design-intro/)
 6. BDD
+7. How to organize your working place:
+    - hard: chairs, table, 3+ monitors, vertical mouse etc
+    - soft: to succees, you need to use the best software tools available in every area.
+It's like being a robot competing against humans!c

 ## Additional sources
 This section describes the sources of information from which this list was created.
 But which were not mentioned in it directly.